-CATV transmitters Equipment and video signals from the office or hab site of a multiple system operator, or MSO, to the consumer.
+CATV transmitters Equipment of transmitting day CATV nodes Equipment of a multiple system operator, or MSO, to the consumer.
 Compliant with the emerging DOCSIS 3.1 standard.
-CATV nodes Equipment Equipment used for receiving optical signals and re-transmitting them over the coaxial cable portion of an CATV network.
+Equipment used for receiving optical signals and re-transmitting them over the coaxial cable portion of an CATV network.
 May also include return-path functions for receiving signals from the consumer and re-transmitting them as optical signals.
 Compliant with the emerging DOCSIS 3.1 standard.
-CATV return-receivers Equipment Equipment Equipment used in the office or hub site of an MSO to receive signals transmitted from a node.
+CATV return-receivers Equipment Equipment used in the office or hub site of an MSO to receive signals transmitted from a node.
 Ethernet over Coax Access Points Equipment Used primarily in China for deployment of fiber-to-the-home services over the CATV infrastructure.
 SEP Transmitter/Receiver Module Pluggable transmitter or receiver for digital return-path CATV architecture.
 Up to 90° Celsius operating temperature.
-Representative Picture Product Family Product Level Description catve receivers Equipment Equipment Equipment used in the office or hub site of an MSO to receive signals transmitted from a node.
-Ethernet over Coax Access Points Equipment Equipment Used primarily in China for deployment of fiber-to-the-home services over the CATV infrastructure.
+Representative Picture Product Family Product Level Description optical signals and re-transmitting them over the coaxial cable portion of an CATV network.
+May also include return-path functions for receiving signals from the consumer and re-transmitting them as optical signals.
+Compliant with the emerging DOCSIS 3.1 standard.
+Equipment Equipment used in the office or hub site of an MSO to receive signals transmitted from a node.
+Ethernet over Coax Access Points Equipment Used primarily in China for deployment of fiber-to-the-home services over the CATV infrastructure.
 SFP Transmitter/Receiver Module Pluggable transmitter or receiver for digital return-path CATV architecture.
 Up to 90° Celsius operating temperature.
 CATV transmitters Equipment hub site of a multiple system operator, or MSO, to the consumer.
-Compliant with the emerging SFP Transmitter/Receiver Module Pluggable transmitter or receiver for digital return-path CATV architecture.
+Compliant with the emerging Ethernet over Coax Access Points Equipment Used primarily in China for deployment of fiber-to-the-home services over the CATV infrastructure.
+SFP Transmitter/Receiver Module Pluggable transmitter or receiver for digital return-path CATV architecture.
 Up to 90° Celsius operating temperature.
 CATV nodes Equipment optical signals and re-transmitting them over the coaxial cable portion of an CATV network.
 May also include return-path functions for receiving signals from the consumer and re-transmitting them as optical signals.
 Compliant with the emerging deployment of fiber-to-the-home services over the CATV infrastructure.
 SFP Transmitter/Receiver Module Pluggable transmitter or receiver for digital return-path CATV architecture.
 Up to 90° Celsius operating temperature.
 CATV return-receivers Equipment site of an MSO to receive signals for digital return-path CATV architecture.
 Up to 90° Celsius operating temperature.
 Ethernet over Coax Access Points Equipment deployment of fiber-to-the-home services over the CATV 91 SFP Transmitter/Receiver Module for digital return-path CATV architecture.
 Up to 90° Celsius operating 91

 Representative Picture Product Family Product Level Description Cooled laser diodes Component Laser diodes incorporating integrated coolers to maintain consistent performance over wide ambient temperature ranges.
 Up to 90° Celsius operating temperature.
 Uncooled laser diodes Component Laser diodes without coolers.
 Up to 90° Celsius operating temperature.
 Photodiodes Component Used to receive optical signals transmitted from a laser diode or other optical transmitter.
-Selected FTTH Products Representative Picture Product Family WDM-PON OLT module Product Level Module Transmission, multiplexing, demultiplexing and reception of multiple WDM optical signals.
+Selected FTTH Products Representative Picture Product Family WDM-PON OLT module Product Level Module Description Transmission, multiplexing, demultiplexing and reception of multiple WDM optical signals.
 16 Gbps transceiver modules.
 Gigabit Ethernet SFF Module Small Form Factor transmit/receive module for Gigabit Ethernet FTTH.
 Video receiver modules Module Reception of video signals in an FTTH network.